anujp0001/Smart-Home-Automation-Simulator/README.md

-🏠 Smart Home Automation Simulator
+🏠 Smart Home Automation Simulator(java)

 Smart Home Automation Simulator is a modern and interactive JavaFX application that allows users to simulate, control, and manage smart devices — such as lights, fans, thermostats, and security cameras — within a virtual smart home environment.
 🚀 Key Features